Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

-Throughout the section, we assume familiarity with the definition and usual notation for treewidth (see e.g.~\cite[Chapter 7]{books/CyganFKLMPPS15}).
-When referring to subgraphs of $G$, we often refer to subgraphs induced by subtrees of $\mathcal T$: we denote by $\mathcal T_t$ the subtree of $\mathcal T$ rooted at $t$, and by $G[S]$ the subgraph of $G$ induced by the vertices contained in bags of $S$, i.e.\ the subgraph $G\bracks[\big]{\bigcup_{t \in S} X_t}$; for convenience of notation, we write $G[\mathcal T_t]$ instead of $G[V(\mathcal T_t)]$.
+Throughout the section, we assume familiarity with the definition and usual notation for treewidth (see e.g.~\citep[Chapter 7]{books/CyganFKLMPPS15}), including the notions of tree decomposition and nice tree decomposition.
+We assume that all tree decompositions are rooted: in the case of nice tree decompositions, the root is implicit in the definition; otherwise, any vertex can be chosen as the root.
+When referring to subgraphs of $G$, we often refer to subgraphs induced by subtrees of $\mathcal T$: for $t\in V(\mathcal T)$, we denote by $\mathcal T_t$ the subtree of $\mathcal T$ rooted at $t$, and for $U \subseteq V(\mathcal T)$, we denote by $G[U]$ the subgraph of $G$ induced by the vertices contained in bags of $U$, i.e.\ the subgraph $G\bracks[\big]{\bigcup_{t \in U} X_t}$; for convenience of notation, we write $G[\mathcal T_t]$ instead of $G[V(\mathcal T_t)]$.